fieldtrip/website/workshop/paris2019/handson_anatomy.md

 ---
 title: Creation of headmodels and sourcemodels for source reconstruction
-tags: [meg, headmodel, sourcemodel, sourceanalysis, paris2019, mmfaces]
+tags: [paris2019, meg, headmodel, sourcemodel, sourceanalysis, mmfaces]
 ---

 # Creation of headmodels and sourcemodels for source reconstruction